oncilla/scion/go/examples/sibra_quic/README.md

 the path.
 Whether the path is SIBRA enabled is indicated.
 In the non-interactive mode, the client will abort if there is no SIBRA path.

-WARNING: quic is currently not supported properly.
-As quic does not expect the remote address to change, the SIBRA extension is not properly updated.
-After 16 seconds, the server can no longer respond.
-The solution is a signaling channel, which notifies the server and provides it with the new extension.
-The quic library leaks the remote address, thus we can inject the new extension.
+XXX: The quic library does not expose a way to change the remote address.
+Also, the remote address is not updated (contrary to rpt) when packets are received.
+To support quic we deploy a dirty hack.
+The library leaks a pointer to the remote address.
+We open a quic stream that is used to send the extension that the server is supposed to use.